Severe storms to sweep through South amid snow and flooding to the north

 Severe thunderstorms likely over Deep South

 A cold front, marking the leading edge of cool, dry continental air from the west-northwest, was draped from southeast Oklahoma to near Laredo, Tex.
-Ahead of it, a mild, moisture-rich air mass was overspreading parts of the Eastern Seaboard, Tennessee Valley, Mid-South and Gulf Coast.
+Ahead of it, a mild, moisture-rich air mass was spreading over parts of the Eastern Seaboard, Tennessee Valley, Mid-South and Gulf Coast.

 In advance of the front, temperatures will climb into the lower 70s.
 That will provide some instability, or juice, for thunderstorms, but instability will not be robust.
-That will probably be compensated for by a fierce low-level jet stream, with a highway of strong winds just a few thousand feet above the ground.
+That will probably be compensated for by a fierce low-level jet stream, with a highway of strong winds just a few thousand feet above the ground that will draw northward vast amounts of moisture from the Gulf of Mexico.

 Events like this tend to be “boom or bust,” with little middle ground in between an overachieving severe weather outbreak and a lesser episode with more isolated storms.
 Assuming temperatures warm sufficiently, tornadoes may be widely scattered with more widespread strong to damaging winds.